tvtroid/tvtroid.github.io/clean-code/_posts/2021-12-08-clean-if-else-with-design-pattern.md

 ### Factory method pattern

 >> Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+>> When we encounter decision constructs which end up doing the similar operation in each branch.
+There is an opporunity to **extract a factory method which returns an object of a given type and performs the operation based on the concrete object behavior**

 _Operation.java_
 ```java